ncercos/FlappyBird-Clone/README.md

 <br><Br>
 ## ⚠️ Disclaimer
-<p align="center">Graphical and auditory assets used in this clone are owned by DOTGEARS (.GEARS) Studios © 2011 - 2024.<br>This project is created for <b>educational and entertainment purposes only</b> & has no affiliation with the original game.</p>
+<p>Graphical and auditory assets used in this clone are owned by DOTGEARS (.GEARS) Studios © 2011 - 2024.<br>This project is created for <b>educational and entertainment purposes only</b> & has no affiliation with the original game.</p>